pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

-fit our current needs and desires, using whatever existing pieces or technologies that fit this new way of working, then figuring out how to build out the rest, so that, hopefully, in the end, we will have built 'a constellation of working alternatives driven by a different logic.'[^Bollier]
+fit our current needs and desires, using whatever existing pieces or technologies that fit this new way of working, then figuring out how to build out the rest, so that, hopefully, in the end, we will have built 'a constellation of working alternatives driven by a different logic.'[^constellation]

 <!--MORE-->